oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_mobile_number.md

 **Test Steps:**

 1. Enter a valid first name and surname
-2. Select a valid date of birth
+2. Select a valid date of birth that makes the user 15 years old
 3. Select a gender
 4. Enter a valid mobile phone number (e.g., 07123456789)
 5. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))